Team Growth Strategy: How to Build a Digital Transformation Capability from Scratch

 2. Your first team consists of two kinds of developers

-To set your organization up with a team growth strategy, your first team should preferably consist of two kinds of personas:
+To set your organization up with a team growth strategy, your first team should preferably consist of two kinds of persona:

-- Developer Dave: Dave is your traditional developer who is interested in solving technology challenges, learning new skills and likes to code.
+- Tech Tom: Tom is your traditional developer who is interested in solving technology challenges, learning new skills and likes to code.
 He knows the IT landscape, how to build an application, and how apps fit into the bigger picture of the organization.

-- Analyst Andrew: Andrew is a tech savvy business analyst who can learn a low-code platform quickly and is interested in fixing business problems.
+- Solution Sam: Sam is a tech-savvy business analyst who can learn a low-code platform quickly and is interested in fixing business problems.

-It is important to make sure your team has the right ratio of Andrew vs. Dave personas, depending on the type of project each team is focused on.
-For innovation projects, for instance, the ratio should be 80 percent Andrew and 20 percent Dave.
+It is important to make sure your team has the right ratio of Sam vs. Tom personas, depending on the type of project each team is focused on.
+For innovation projects, for instance, the ratio should be 80 percent Sam and 20 percent Tom.

 3. Your first team also needs a Product Owner and UX Designer